SixArm/rust-quick-guide/doc/topics/how-can-i-contribute/index.md

 # How can I contribute?

-Rust Guideposts are a free community resource, and we welcome help.
+Rust Quick Guide provides a free community resource, and we welcome help.

-Anyone can edit these guideposts to improve them, such as to edit an existing page, or add a new page, or refactor how the pages are organized.
+Anyone can edit these summaries to improve them, such as to edit an existing page, or add a new page, or refactor how the pages are organized.
 You can do this a variety of ways.

 * You can create a GitHub pull request that provides the changes you want.